Mah-En/T-shirt-Image-Retrieval-and-Captioning-System/README.md

 Effective preprocessing and embedding generation are foundational to the success of any deep learning-based information retrieval system.
 This section elaborates on the specific strategies employed for both image and text modalities.

+Based on the images provided, here's a section for your report discussing them within the context of your T-shirt image retrieval and captioning project.
+I'll frame it as a "Case Study" or "Demonstration" of the system's capabilities.

+---

 ### 4.1.
 Image Preprocessing

 For both CLIP (Image Encoder) and BLIP (Image Captioning), consistent image preprocessing is crucial to align the input data with the models' expectations during their pre-training phase.